Kathleen Williams (politician): November 2018 general election

 Williams lost the general election with 233,284 votes (46.2%) against incumbent Greg Gianforte, who received 256,611 votes (50.9%), and Libertarian Party Candidate Elinor Swanson (2.9%).

 2020

-Williams was again the Democratic nominee for the House of Representative in 2020, losing to State Auditor Matt Rosendale.
+Williams was again the Democratic nominee for the House of Representatives in 2020, losing to State Auditor Matt Rosendale.

 Political positions

 Health care

 Williams has said her number one priority is health care policy because she believes health care in Montana is too expensive.
 She supports preserving affordable insurance coverage for people with pre-existing conditions and would allow people aged 55 to 64 to buy in to Medicare if they prefer it over their other insurance options.
 She seeks to lower the cost of prescription drugs.
 She would fight the Trump administration's decision to allow businesses to pursue new uses for asbestos.

 Local issues

 Williams believes the Montana government has ignored regional concerns of residents, especially in rural areas.
 She traveled over 42,000 miles in her hybrid car to talk to locals, and keeps a running list of local concerns from every stop along with the name and contact numbers of the people who raised the concerns.
 For example, she would pursue an irrigation project for sugar beet farmers in Sidney, build a levee to protect Miles City from flooding, and address the 20-year asbestos health crisis in Libby.